thewarpaint/works-without-js/README.md

 Javascript is an awesome technology that has helped us push the web forward to a place we could hardly imagine twenty years ago.

+Being able to stream high quality video, explore the streets of a city, and connect with people from around the world are wonders that would have been unthinkable without the advent of Javascript and the evolution of the web as a platform.

 However, we have relied on it too much for a while now, and assumed it must be used by default, without thinking if it is a good fit for our use cases.